ec-jrc/jeolib-pyjeo/doc/2_tutorial.rst

 Creating a Jim raster data object
 =================================

-To create a new Jim raster data object, use the constructor :py:meth:`Jim`.
+To create a new Jim object, use the constructor :py:meth:`Jim`.
 A Jim object can be created by opening an existing raster data :ref:`from file <create_Jim_from_file>`.
 Alternatively, a :ref:`new Jim <create_Jim_new>` object can be created by defining image attributes.

 Creating a Jim raster data object from file
 ===========================================

    Examples:

-   Create Jim image object by opening an existing file (file content will automatically be read in memory)::
+   Create Jim object by opening an existing file (file content will automatically be read in memory)::

         ifn='/eos/jeodpp/data/SRS/Copernicus/S2/scenes/source/L1C/2017/08/05/065/S2A_MSIL1C_20170805T102031_N0205_R065_T32TNR_20170805T102535.SAFE/GRANULE/L1C_T32TNR_A011073_20170805T102535/IMG_DATA/T32TNR_20170805T102031_B08.jp2'
         jim=pj.Jim(ifn)
         #do stuff with jim ...

-   Create Jim image object by opening an existing file for specific region of interest and spatial resolution using cubic convolution resampling::
+   Create Jim object by opening an existing file for specific region of interest and spatial resolution using cubic convolution resampling::

         ifn='/eos/jeodpp/data/SRS/Copernicus/S2/scenes/source/L1C/2017/08/05/065/S2A_MSIL1C_20170805T102031_N0205_R065_T32TNR_20170805T102535.SAFE/GRANULE/L1C_T32TNR_A011073_20170805T102535/IMG_DATA/T32TNR_20170805T102031_B08.jp2'